Curtis Scott

-Curtis Scott (born 12 October 1997) is an Australian professional boxer and former professional rugby league footballer who last played in 2021, as a for the Canberra Raiders in the NRL.
+Curtis Scott (born 12 October 1997) is former professional rugby league footballer (2016-2020).
+He subsequently fought in one professional boxing match.

-He previously played for the Melbourne Storm and Canberra Raiders in the National Rugby League and has played at representative level for the Prime Minister's XIII.
+He played as a for the Canberra Raiders and previously for the Melbourne Storm and Canberra Raiders in the National Rugby League.
+He played in the Prime Minister's XIII in 2019.

 Early life

 Scott was born in Sydney, New South Wales, Australia.
 He was educated at Endeavour Sports High School, Caringbah and represented 2015 Australian Schoolboys.

 Curtis played his junior rugby league for the Bundeena Bushrangers and Cronulla-Caringbah JRLFC, before being signed by the Cronulla-Sutherland Sharks.

 Rugby league career

 2015

 In 2015, Scott captained the Cronulla-Sutherland Sharks' S. G. Ball Cup team to the premiership.
 In July 2015, he was named the Player of the Tournament, playing for New South Wales at the Australian Schoolboys carnival in Wollongong.
 Later on in that same year, he played for the Sharks' NYC team.
 In September 2015, he signed a three-year contract with the Melbourne Storm starting in 2016, beating 11 rival NRL clubs to his signature.